jheanlee/Aqueduct/README.md

 ### Host (server)

 ```
-sphere-linked-server [OPTIONS]  SUBCOMMAND
+aqueduct-server [OPTIONS]  SUBCOMMAND
 ```

 #### Options

 ```
 Options:
-  -h,--help                        Print this help Message and exit
+  -h,--help                        Print this help message and exit
-  -v,--verbose_level                     Output detailed information
+  -v,--verbose INT [20]            Output information detail level (inclusive).
+10 for Debug or above, 50 for Critical only.
+Daemon logs have mask of max(30, verbose_level)
-  -d,--database TEXT [./sphere-linked.sqlite]
+  -d,--database TEXT [./aqueduct.sqlite]
                                    The path to database file

 Subcommands:
-  run                              Run the main tunneling service
+  run                              Run the tunneling service
-  token                            Operations related to tokens
+  token                            Token management
 ```

 ##### run options
 ```
 Options:
-  -h,--help                        Print this help Message and exit
+  -h,--help                        Print this help message and exit
+  -D,--daemon-mode                 Disables stdout and use syslog or os_log instead
-  -k,--tls-map_key TEXT REQUIRED       The path to a private map_key file used for TLS encryption
+  -k,--tls-key TEXT REQUIRED   The path to a private key file used for TLS encryption
   -c,--tls-cert TEXT REQUIRED      The path to a certification file used for TLS encryption
   -p,--control INT [30330]         Client will connect via 0.0.0.0:<port>
   -s,--port-start INT [51000]      The proxy port of the first client will be <port>, the last being (<port> + port-limit - 1)
   -l,--port-limit INT [200]        Proxy ports will have a limit of <count> ports
-  --session-timeout INT [10]       The time(ms) poll() waits each call when accepting connections.
-See `man poll` for more information
   --proxy-timeout INT [1]          The time(ms) poll() waits each call during proxying.
 See `man poll` for more information
+  --client-db-interval INT [1]     The interval(min) between automatic writes of client's proxied data to database
 ```